WrestleMania 13: Aftermath

-Stone Cold Steve Austin and Bret Hart continued their rivalry after WrestleMania, but Austin was now a babyface and his popularity would start to increase considerably while Hart was a heel.
-Hart recruited British Bulldog, Owen Hart, Brian Pillman and former tag team partner Jim Neidhart to reform The Hart Foundation.
-At Revenge of the 'Taker, Hart and Austin had a match which Austin won by disqualification.
-Their feud continued until Canadian Stampede, where the Hart Foundation (working as faces in Canada) defeated the American team of Austin, Ken Shamrock, Legion of Doom (Hawk and Animal) and Goldust.
+"Stone Cold" Steve Austin and Bret Hart continued their rivalry after WrestleMania, but Austin was now a babyface and his popularity would start to increase considerably while Hart was a heel.
+Hart recruited British Bulldog, Owen Hart, Brian Pillman, and former tag team partner Jim Neidhart to reform The Hart Foundation.
+At In Your House 14: Revenge of the 'Taker in April, Hart and Austin had a match in which Austin won by disqualification.
+Their feud continued until In Your House 16: Canadian Stampede in July, where the Hart Foundation (working as faces in Canada) defeated the American team of Austin, Ken Shamrock, Legion of Doom (Hawk and Animal) and Goldust.

 The Undertaker received a push after he won his second WWF Championship at WrestleMania 13.
-He spent a reign of 133 days which included battles with Mankind, Steve Austin, Faarooq and Vader.
+His reign lasted a total of 133 days which included battles with Mankind, Steve Austin, Faarooq and Vader.
 At SummerSlam 1997, Undertaker's long reign finally ended when he lost the title to Bret Hart when special guest referee Shawn Michaels accidentally struck Undertaker with a steel chair, which was intended for Hart.

-After losing the WWF Championship to The Undertaker at WrestleMania, Sycho Sid's push began to diminish and after King of the Ring he began to disappear from WWF programming.
-In actuality, Sid quietly left WWF to focus on recovering from a neck injury.
-Sid eventually returned to rival promotion World Championship Wrestling (WCW) in 1999 and continued to wrestle as Sid Vicious until he suffered a near career-ending leg injury at WCW Sin on January 14 2001.
+After losing the WWF Championship to The Undertaker at WrestleMania, Sycho Sid's push began to diminish and after King of the Ring, he began to disappear from WWF programming.
+In actuality, Sid quietly left the WWF to focus on recovering from a neck injury.
+After making a few appearances for Extreme Championship Wrestling in early 1999, Sid would eventually return to rival promotion World Championship Wrestling (WCW) in mid-1999 and continue to wrestle as Sid Vicious until he suffered a career-ending leg injury at WCW Sin on January 14, 2001.